weathermuffin/ckdcatsupplies-site/docs/gi.md

 <details markdown="block">
 <summary>References and resources</summary>

+1. _"One cat was prescribed budesonide administered PO due to the presence of complete heart block with 4-chamber dilation and concerns for provoking heart failure; the clinician cited anecdotal evidence that budesonide might cause less plasma volume expansion than prednisolone.
+After steroid administration, NT-proBNP in this cat increased by 93% (707-1367 pmol/L).
+Four months after the study ended and while still receiving budesonide, the cat developed a large volume of abdominal effusion.
+The cause of effusion was not determined.
+At the time of writing, no other cats had developed signs consistent with CHF."_ &mdash;  Block CL, Oyama MA.
+Echocardiographic and biomarker evidence of plasma volume expansion after short-term steroids administered orally in cats.
+J Vet Intern Med.
+2020 Jan;34(1):29-34. doi:<a href="https://doi.org/10.1111/jvim.15678" class="external" target="_blank">10.1111/jvim.15678&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a> (retrieved 2025-01-10)
 1. Silverman J, Otley A. Budesonide in the treatment of inflammatory bowel disease.
 Expert Rev Clin Immunol.
 2011 Jul;7(4):419-28. doi:<a href="https://doi.org/10.1586/eci.11.34" class="external" target="_blank">10.1586/eci.11.34&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a>

 </details>